noaa-oar-arl/pyAeolian/README.md

 # pyAeolian
- A python library to interface with aelian dust paramterizations
+ A python library to interface with [aeolian](https://en.wikipedia.org/wiki/Aeolian_processes) dust paramterizations

  ### To Install